CFCorp/CFsAPI/README.md

 ##### setup doctrine (database)
-check the parametes in `parameters.yml` and run `php bin\console doctrine:schema:validate` to see if the connections work if everything works except for the sync error run this to sync it `php bin\console doctrine:schema:update --force`
+check the parameters in `parameters.yml` and run `php bin\console doctrine:schema:validate` to see if the connections work if everything works except for the sync error run this to sync it `php bin\console doctrine:schema:update --force`